Mímir Kristjánsson: Local politics

 He was elected to the Stavanger city council in the 2019 local election, and also became the leader for the City Committee for Labour and Salary.

 Party politics

 In April 2024, both he and his partner Sofie Marhaug announced their candidacies for deputy leader of their party at the extraordinary convention to be held in May.
 The party's electoral committee ultimately opted to suggest Marhaug as deputy leader ahead of the party convention, with Marie Sneve Martinussen as leader.

 Parliament

 Kristjánsson was elected to the Storting in the 2021 election.

 In March 2022, he stated that it was the right thing to do for Minister of Labour Hadia Tajik to resign.

+In April 2026, he was reported to the police after sending threatening messages to a local residence from Bryne who had criticised him and his party in a social media comment section.
+Kristjánsson issued an apology for his messages and regretted his actions.